OpenKnowledgeMaps/open-discovery/roadmap.md

 **The goal of Open Knowledge Maps is to close the gap between accessibility and discoverability** of scientific knowledge.
 We are a charitable non-profit organization dedicated to dramatically increasing the visibility of scientific knowledge for science and society alike.
 Headquartered in Vienna, Austria, Open Knowledge Maps comprises of an international community including team members, advisors, and partner organizations.

 As part of our mission, we operate the largest visual search engine for research in the world.
 On our website, users can create knowledge maps of research topics in any discipline based on 150 million scientific outputs.
-These knowledge maps provide an instant overview of a topic by showing the main areas at a glance with relevant papers and concepts attached to each area.
-This service enables a diverse set of stakeholders to openly explore, discover, and make use of scientific content.
+Our services enable a diverse set of stakeholders to openly explore, discover, and make use of scientific content.
 Among our users are researchers, students, librarians, educators, science journalists and practitioners across all disciplines and geographic regions.
 Open Knowledge Maps increases the visibility of content from a wide variety of stakeholders such as libraries, repositories, funding organisations, and publishers.

 **Open Knowledge Maps was established in 2016, but it has already become a crucial infrastructure** for researchers, students and practitioners around the world.
 In the last 3 years, we have had more than half a million visits on the website, and more than 140,000 maps were created.
 In addition, we had more than 1,500 participants in our workshops worldwide.
 At the same time, we have been rapidly growing our platform and coverage to a stable and user-friendly service with high availability.
 We have also developed an agile organisation, a strong community, and professional outreach and training efforts.